ishantkul86/gcc-sf-coco-rrr/README.md

 - produce evidence for controls and audits
 - prepare regulatory submissions

 The **RRR team** worked on a Snowflake-based solution to **develop the Risk and Fraud Copilot application and an interactive dashboard application** to simplify regulatory reporting, monitor compliance, and identify reporting gaps.
-The solution leverages **Snowflake capabilities such as Cortex (Cortex AI/Copilot), Streamlit, and Snowflake data storage** to provide data insights.
+The solution leverages **Snowflake capabilities such as Cortex (Cortex AI/Copilot), Streamlit, and Snowflake data storage** to bring financial data and regulatory knowledge together, delivering governed, explainable and evidence-backed insights.

 ## 2. Solution Overview